dyno-might/dyno-might.github.io/_posts/2025-07-10-unprocessed-food.md

 ## The case against that case

 On the other hand, what even *is* processing?
 The USDA—uhh—may have deleted their page on the topic.
-But they *used* to be define it as:
+But they *used* to define it as:

 > washing, cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, canning, freezing, drying, dehydrating, mixing, or other procedures that alter the food from its natural state.
 This may include the addition of other ingredients to the food, such as preservatives, flavors, nutrients and other food additives or substances approved for use in food products, such as salt, sugars and fats.